nashbio/policies/source/sections/09-configuration_management_policy.md

 # 9. Configuration Management Policy

-NashBio standardizes and automates configuration management through the use of Chef/Salt scripts as well as documentation of all changes to production systems and networks.
-Chef and Salt automatically configure all NashBio systems according to established and tested policies, and are used as part of our Disaster Recovery plan and process.
+NashBio standardizes and automates configuration management through the use of scripts as well as documentation of all changes to production systems and networks.
+The data-pipes repositiory contains scripts that configure all NashBio systems according to established and tested policies, and are used as part of our Disaster Recovery plan and process.
+The CTO is responsible for configuring all systems.

 ## 9.1 Applicable Standards